 During the quiet period, an IPO issuer may not make offers or sales of the securities being registered, although EGCs may participate in TTW meetings.
 The SEC has construed the term "offer" very broadly to include communications that do not refer to the proposed offering but which may nevertheless stimulate investor or dealer interest in the issuer or its securities.
 General statements about the issuer's rosy future prospects may well be considered to be offers.
-An IPO issuer should generally not release publicly any forecasts, projections or predictions relating to revenue, income or earnings per share or concerning expected valuations, and should put in place procedures for review of public statements and press releases as soon as the IPO process first gets underway.
+An IPO issuer should generally not release publicly any forecasts, projections, or predictions relating to revenue, income, or earnings per share or concerning expected valuations, and should put in place procedures for review of public statements and press releases as soon as the IPO process first gets underway.

-Prior to filing your registration statement you should review your website to make sure the content is factually consistent with the statements in your registration statement and will not be considered to be an illegal offer of securities.
+Prior to filing your registration statement, you should review your website to make sure the content is factually consistent with the statements in your registration statement and will not be considered to be an illegal offer of securities.
 Issuer websites are routinely reviewed by the SEC Staff during the registration process and could be construed to be an ongoing offer of securities.
+In addition, the Staff is looking to assess whether the issuer is presenting information about itself that is consistent, regardless of the media used.

-Although an IPO issuer may continue to advertise its products and services and issue press releases regarding factual business and financial developments in accordance with past practice,22 the breadth of the SEC's definition of the term offer, coupled with the potentially significant problems flowing from gun jumping, make it advisable to tone down all public statements (or at least run them by counsel) during and immediately preceding the IPO process.
+Although an IPO issuer may continue to advertise its products and services and issue press releases regarding factual business and financial developments in accordance with past practice, 16 the breadth of the SEC's definition of the term offer, coupled with the potentially significant problems flowing from gun jumping, make it advisable to tone down all public statements (or at least run them by counsel) during and immediately preceding the IPO process.
 Meetings with or publications targeted at members of the investment community are particularly problematic during the quiet period.